IMF and Ukraine reach tentative $5.5 bn aid deal

 At his inauguration in May, the 41-year-old president -- a former comedian -- urged people with Ukrainian heritage to return home and help build a "new, strong and successful Ukraine."

-The country is in the spotlight due to the impeachment proceedings against US President Donald Trump.
+The country is also in the spotlight due to the impeachment proceedings against US President Donald Trump.

 Trump is accused of abusing his office by pressuring Ukraine to find dirt on former US vice president Joe Biden, his potential challenger in the 2020 election.